dretax/GarHal_CSGO/README.md

 ## Features
 * Driver Hiding (Kill Patchguard before use) @JKornev
 * Process Hiding (Kill Patchguard before use) @landhb
-* Simple glow Wallhack
+* Simple glow Wallhack (Flagged / Removed)
-* Highlights defuser
+* Highlights defuser (Not implemented to the rendering, but fairly easy to do)
-* No flash
+* No flash (Flagged)
 * Aimbot
 * Smooth aimbot
 * TriggerBot - Supports randomized delay.
-* Another simple program to Display Ranks (Work in progress)
+* Another simple program to Display Ranks (Not implemented to the rendering, but fairly easy to do)
-* Displays enemies on the Radar
+* Displays enemies on the Radar (Flagged)
-* Bhop
+* Bhop (Flagged)
 * OBRegisterCallback to limit access to the GarhalController.exe & GarhalRankDisplayer.exe (Read VAC section)

 ## Changelog